 New Jersey McKinney-Vento Education for Homeless Children and Youth Program

 The Stewart B. McKinney-Vento Education of Homeless Children and Youth (McKinney-Vento EHCY) program provides students experiencing homelessness with protections and services to ensure they enroll in and attend school; complete their high school education and be positioned for success after graduation, so they may avoid poverty and homelessness as adults.
-Of the over 1.2 million children and youth experiencing homelessness in the United States, more than 11,000 were identified in the state of New Jersey during the 2021-2022 school year.
+Of the over 1.2 million children and youth experiencing homelessness in the United States, more than 17,000 were identified in the state of New Jersey during the 2023-2024 school year.
+Please use the link on the right to access an interactive map containing the most current data on identified students experiencing homelessness, organized by county.

-The New Jersey Department of Education has established a grant program that focuses on providing instructional services that are supplemental to the regular school program.
+The New Jersey Department of Education has established a grant program which provides academic support services that are supplemental to the regular school program.
 It also focuses on referral services to appropriate community-based organizations with the goal of ensuring all children and youth experiencing homelessness meet challenging state academic and student performance standards.

-This three-year grant program is open to local educational agencies (LEAs) selected through a competitive process in Year 1.
-Funded LEAs, also known as "Projects," coordinate and provide educational programs and services for children and youth experiencing homelessness residing in the LEA's project area.
+This three-year grant program is open to local educational agencies (LEAs) and selected through a competitive process in Year 1.
+Funded LEAs, also known as "regional grantees," coordinate and provide educational programs and services for children and youth experiencing homelessness residing in their region.